GoogleContainerTools/kpt-functions-catalog/examples/apply-setters/simple/README.md

 ### Overview

-Setters provide a solution for template-free setting of field values.
 The `apply-setters` KRM config function applies setter values to resource fields with setter references.

+In this example, we will see how to apply desired setter values to the resource fields parameterized by `kpt-set` comments.

 Let's start with the input resources